-Midwest Assistance Program is part of a national network ― Rural Community Assistance Partnership.
+Midwest Assistance Program, Inc. (MAP) is part of a national network ― Rural Community Assistance Partnership (RCAP), a federally funded non-profit organization.
 As a member of RCAP, MAP works in partnership with five other regional organizations.
-Since 1972, RCAP, a federally funded non-profit organization, has been a leader in rural community development, addressing problems and issues that have a direct impact on the quality of life in rural America.
+Since 1972, RCAP has been a leader in rural community development, addressing problems and issues that have a direct impact on the quality of life in rural America.

 - RCAP members provide technical assistance, training, and financial resources to water and wastewater systems in more than 2,000 communities each year.